Pyrus277/Pyrus277/README.md

      what a CPU was.
 Now I'm juggling Linux distros and listening to programming podcasts while I run and do dishes.
      I find I learn much faster and am much more motivated to stick to a curriculum which I reasearched and put together for myself instead of learning in a structured environment where others tell me what to do.
-I know many people are the exact opposite, but for me I thrive off that self determination.
+I know many people are the exact opposite, but for me I thrive off self determination.
 Having said that, however, I am certainly coachable and would love to have a mentor to bounce ideas off of and go to when I really get stuck in a problem.
 It would also be nice to have someone to check in with to confirm I'm going in the right direction with my learning--it's tough sometimes to not stray from the path and be lured in by all the shiny areas of tech that are not so immedaitely relevant to DE.
 So yes, I look forward to breaking into the field and checking out meetups soon to get the perspecive of experienced people.
-Very few people in my life even knew what I data engineer was before I told them about it, so I often feel I'm off on my own planet a lot of the time...
-I see I've digessed a somewhat, so here is a list of what I've got going on broken down by areas of signficance ot DE...
+Very few people in my life even knew what a data engineer was before I told them about it, so I feel I'm off on my own planet a lot of the time...
+I see I've digessed a somewhat, so here is a list of what I've got going right now, broken down by areas of signficance ot DE...

 ---Programming--Python---